textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 With regard to being concise, avoid needless terms that only benefit search engines.
 We are writing for humans, not bots.

 One obvious word to avoid in titles is 'Textpattern' (or 'Textpattern CMS').
 The brand name is never needed in human readable topic titles because the context of Textpattern is already clear by the website's header logo and other cues.
-Nobody will be confused about whether or not a doc topic concerns Textpattern, thus using the brand name in the human-readable `h1` title is pointless and distracting.
+Nobody will be confused about whether or not a document topic concerns Textpattern, thus using the brand name in the human-readable `h1` title is pointless and distracting.

 Other terms not to use in titles include useless genre flags like 'how to', 'tutorial', 'walkthrough', 'doc', and so forth.
 These terms do nothing to convey topic and scope; rather, the bloat and confuse titles.